Scripter17/url-cleaner/README.md

 The default config is intended to always obey the following rules:

-- "Meaningful semantic changes"<sup>[definition?]</sup> should only ever occur as a result of a flag being enabled.
+- "Meaningful semantic changes"<sup>[definition?]</sup> from the input URL and output URL should only ever occur as a result of a flag being enabled.
     - Insignificant details like the item categories navbar on amazon listings being slightly different are insignificant.
-- URLs that are "semantically valid"<sup>[definition?]</sup> shouldn't ever throw an error.
+- URLs that are "semantically valid"<sup>[definition?]</sup> shouldn't ever return an error.
     - URLs that aren't semantically valid also shouldn't ever throw an error but that is generally less important.
-    - URLs that are semantically valid should never change semantics and/or become semantically invalid.
     - URLs that are semantically invalid may become semantically valid if there is an obvious way to do so.
 See the `unmangle` flag for details.
 - Outside of long (>10)/infinite redirects/redirects, it should always be idempotent.
 - Outside of redirect sites changing behavior, network connectivity issues, or other similarly difficult things to guarantee determinism for, it should always be deterministic.
 - The `command` and feature, as well as any features starting with `debug` or `experiment` are never expected to be enabled.